samkiwi2019/verification/README.md

 ## Notes

-It can be used in Vscode smoothly.
+The project can run in VsCode smoothly.

 There may be a problem that the smart hint does not work on Rider IDE.
 The reason is that the project contains 2 solutions.
 Rider cannot find the correct csproj.
 You can switch the project to "backup" branch.
 There is no unit test content in this branch.